We are crazy about paper and creating a place for every piece of paper in our home!

-For me, it is where I keep most of my paperwork including:
+For me, my reference files are where I keep most of my paperwork including:

 Really, any paper still left after our 8 weeks organizing paper series can find a home in reference files.